 Troubleshooting SCCM OSD PXE Issues

-1. Verify IP Helpers
+1. Verify IP Helper Configuration for PXE Boot

-- IP Address of PXE-Enabled Distribution Point
+- IP address of the PXE‑enabled Distribution Point

-- DHCP Server IP address
+- DHCP server IP address

-If the PXE boot process fails before WinPE starts, a PXE error code is displayed on the screen.
-The following are the error messages you might see.
+If the PXE boot process fails before Windows PE (WinPE) loads, the client will display a PXE error code on the screen.
+Below are some of the common error messages you may encounter during SCCM/ConfigMgr OSD deployments.

 PXE-E51: No DHCP or proxyDHCP offers were received